-During the first three months of fiscal year 2022, investment impairments and credit loss reserves totaled a loss of \$0.2 million due to adjustments to our reserve for current expected credit losses.
-During the first three months of fiscal year 2021, investment impairments and credit loss reserves totaled a loss of \$3.6 million including other-than-temporary impairments of two cost method investments totaling \$1.2 million, as well as \$2.4 million of adjustments to our reserve for current expected credit losses, which were, in part, due to the impact of the COVID-19 pandemic on early-stage development companies.
+During the first six months of fiscal year 2022, investment impairments and credit loss reserves totaled a loss of \$0.7 million due to adjustments to our reserve for current expected credit losses.
+During the first six months of fiscal year 2021, investment impairments and credit loss reserves totaled a loss of \$5.1 million, which reflects \$2.4 million of adjustments to our reserve for current expected credit losses, which were, in-part, due to the impact of the COVID-19 pandemic on early-stage development companies.
+The remaining loss relates to other-than-temporary impairment on three of our equity investments.